The theme of the 2018 Silver Pintail Award is Small Mammals

 Contact the Gloucestershire Office 01666 503668 or the FWAG SW office 01823 660684 for more details on any aspect of the Silver Pintail Award.

 Timescale for the competition:

-* Results announced at an event in mid-July.
+* Results announced at an event later in the year.
 Venue TBC